Rabies

 MICROBIOLOGY

 - Domestic dog main reservoir worldwide.
-Raccoons, foxes, bats, skunks infected most commonly infected in the U.S.
+Raccoons, foxes, bats, and skunks infected most commonly infected in the U.S.

-There's more to see -- the rest of this entry is available only to subscribers.
+There's more to see -- the rest of this topic is available only to subscribers.